AbeJellinek/PDFData/README.md

 To run the project outside of an IDE, `cd` into the project's root directory and run `./gradlew run`.
 A help message should be printed.
 Additional arguments can be supplied after `run`.

-__Note:__ Gradle may indicate a failure if you run without supplying any arguments.
-This is simply because the program returns a non-zero exit code.

     Usage: pdfdata
         read  <pdf file> [-o output file] [-f format] write <source file> <pdf file>